handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 ### No IL2CPP support
 Asset runs based on specific .NET functionality, IL2CPP builds will not be supported.
 Although as this is development workflow aid you can build your APK with Mono backend (android) and change later.

+### Partial classes
+Partial classes are not yet supported

 ## FAQ
 ### How is this asset different than Live Script Reload?
 Fast Script Reload